SREYAN-SARKAR/Reactor_yield_prediction/README.md

 ## Contributing

-This started as a single-author hackathon submission.
+This started as a hackathon submission.
 If you'd like to extend it, feel free to open an issue or pull request — please keep any new model/feature experiments in a new notebook (or a shared module, per "Future Improvements" above) rather than editing the tracked baseline, so the